Documentation

 • ⚠️ Save this phrase immediately!
 It is shown only once and cannot be recovered.
 You need it to reset your password or revoke compromised sessions.

-Step 2: Contribute & Get Your Key
+Step 2: Contribute & Activate Login

 • Log in at the dashboard and make a contribution